Azure/azure-rest-api-specs/specification/mysql/resource-manager/readme.md

     reason: The name of the provider is Microsoft.DBforMySQL
   - suppress: OperationsApiResponseSchema
     from: mysql.json
     reason: Property isDataAction is not included in get operation reponse body
+  - suppress: OperationsApiResponseSchema
+    from: Microsoft.DBforMySQL/preview/2021-12-01-preview/ServiceOperations.json
+    reason: Property isDataAction is not included in get operation reponse body
 ```